literalpie/open-standup/README.md

 Everyone who opens the app anywhere gets their state synced using p2p tech (no centralized server).
 That's kinda cool, right?

-This is just a very basic POC right now.
-The names are hard-coded, and there's only one instance.
+This is still a pretty basic POC, but some people may find it useful.

 ### How to use